-The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information required to evaluate your request for accommodations.
+The general guidelines listed below are developed to assist you in working with your treating and/or diagnosing professionals to provide relevant information:

 The current relevant functional impacts on physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, distractibility, communication, etc.), and behavioral abilities should be described as a clinical narrative and/or through the provision of specific results from the diagnostic procedures/assessment.